angrybacon/doomsday-wiki/markdown/chapters/entombsday/interaction.md

 and Taxes, :card[Containment Priest] completely disables the Tin Fins combo.
 Because of this, we almost always transform into Doomsday in post-board games against Death and Taxes.

-Again, keep in mind that this effect turns off :card[Shelldock Isle], so avoid piles using it if you suspect Containment Priest.